aidanbob4/Cookbook-Collection/README.md

 1.0 Initial Release!

+1.1:
-1.1 Bug fixed a crash where if you tried randomizing a category after adding recipes it would create an error.
+- Bug fixed a crash where if you tried randomizing a recipe in a category after adding recipes it would create an error.

+1.11:
-1.11 Fixed recipe name changing to actually allow you to change the name.
-Added recipe deletion.
+- Fixed recipe name changing to actually allow you to change the name.
+- Added recipe deletion.